Sumedh31/limehome/Backend/readme.md

 ## Running the Test
 1. run `yarn test` to tun the test

+## Reports

+The HTML report opens automatically upon the completion of tests.
+The results are saved in the ./html-test-results directory as the file index.html.

 ## Test Suite: Property Details and Units Verification

 This specific test suite, `Property Details and Units Verification`, focuses on verifying the correctness and completeness of property details fetched from the backend.
 It covers the following aspects: